Jul

 Vinyl Records

-Back in high school, my friends and I would spend a lot of our time and lunch money at a record store called Fat Beats in the West Village.
-The biggest craze among us as 16-year-old Brooklyn kids was underground hip-hop.
-It was the same music anyone can find on iTunes today, but back then — circa 1995-1999 for us — it was usually local, almost always on vinyl, and sacred in light of what everyone else was listening to on CD or on the radio at the time, with the exception of Stretch & Bobbito, two well known voices on 89.9 FM (WKCR.)
-From 1 am to 5 am on Thursdays, all they spun was underground hip-hop.
+Back in high school, my friends and I would spend a lot of our time (and lunch money) at the record store Fat Beats in the West Village.
+The biggest craze among us, as 16-year-old Brooklyn kids, was original, unfiltered underground hip-hop.
+It was the same music anyone can find on iTunes today, but back then — ’95-’99 for my graduating class — it was usually local, almost always on vinyl, and extremely sacred compared to what everyone else was listening to on the radio at that time.
+The only exceptions to that were Stretch & Bobbito, two well known voices on 89.9 FM (WKCR.)
+From 1 am to 5 am on Thursdays, they spun nothing but good hip-hop.
 And a lot of us stayed up to record it.

 When the internet started to become a recognized place to find and buy independent music — I would argue around the beginning of 1997 — my friends and I discovered a website called Sandbox Automatic that gave us instant access to even harder to find records.
 It was a sudden maturity in our exposure to the whole subculture of hip-hop and we went to the site as much as we could to buy albums, EPs and singles that record shops like Fat Beats and Beat Street in Brooklyn didn’t carry.
 Less local, but just as precious and just as tangible when the packages finally came in the mail.
 Then suddenly, the next few years shot ahead something like this: